Chuxel/devpacks/README.md

 2. The devcontainer base images include also include updates to rc/profile files to handle the fact that any Buildpack injected environment variables are not available to "docker exec" (or other CLI).
 Only the sub-processes of the entrypoint get the environmant variables buildpacks add by default, and interacting with the dev container is typically done using commands like exec.
 See [launcher-hack.sh](images/scripts/launcher-hack.sh) for details.
 This is **critical** to ensuring things work in the dev container context.
 Here again, this is in the image since buildpacks cannot modify contents outside of their specific layer folders either.

-3. A "build mode" allows for dual-purpose buildpacks that can either alter behaviors or simply not be detected when in one mode or the other.
+1. A "build mode" allows for dual-purpose buildpacks that can either alter behaviors or simply not be detected when in one mode or the other.
 For example, a `pythonutils` buildpack that injects tools like `pylint` only executes in devcontainer mode, while others like `nodejs` or `cpython` execute in both modes.
 A file placed in a known location in the Dockerfile from step 1 indicates the mode for the build - though you can also set this mode using the `BP_DCNB_BUILD_MODE` environment variable.

+2. Base buildpacks like `nodejs` and `python` are set up so that downstream buildpacks like `npminstall` and `pythoninstall` can add requirements that affect whether they are available in the build image, launch image (resulting output) or both through metadata.
+Setting `build=true` causes the `nodejs` or `python` to place the contents in the build image while `launch=true` causes it to be in the launch image.
+The union of all requirements is considered for the final result.
+As a result, these two buildpacks are set up to always "pass" detection, and instead only "provide" the capability for others to require in the event of a failed detection.
+Where this dynamic behavior is important for this use case is this enables a downstream buildpack to say something should be in the launch image, but not in the build image in one specific mode without having to alter the original. ([Paketo buildpacks use a similar trick](https://github.com/paketo-buildpacks/cpython#integration) so that runtimes can be used for tools in the build image even if they aren't in the output - but have the same benefits.
+See the `goutils` buildpack for a reuse example.)

 4. The buildpacks can optionally place a `devcontainer.json` snippet file in their layers and add the path to it in a common `FINALIZE_JSON_SEARCH_PATH` build-time environment variable for the layer.
 These devcontainer.json files can include tooling settings, runtime settings like adding capabilities (e.g. ptrace or privileged), or even lifecycle commands.